nus-cs2103-AY1920S2/duke/docs/README.md

 ### User's Image
-There is only 1 image that represents the User.
+There is only 1 image that is used to represent the User.
 The image looks like this: